yukitakahashi1/Corrections_Gender_Experiment/README.md

 # Corrections-Gender-Experiment
-oTree and Python codes to used for corrections and gender experiment at the Bologna Laboratory for Experiments in Social Science (BLESS) in 2020.
+oTree and Python codes to used for corrections and gender experiment on the Heroku server in 2020.
+Participants were recruited from the Bologna Laboratory for Experiments in Social Science (BLESS)'s ORSEE participants database.

 ## oTree Code